Maestro Curtis: Musical career

 Maestro Curtis and his group, Xpression, was eventually signed to Maurice White of Earth, Wind & Fire's record label, Kalimba Records.
 With White serving as executive producer the group's debut album, Power, was released in June 2000 upon Kalimba.

 Within the album's liner notes White exclaimed that:

 The band is named Xpression because when all five members of the band come together to play it is a true expression of their musical cohesion.
 The music on this record is the result of the collaboration between very accomplished musicians, it is rooted in classic R&B with jazz undercurrents tailored for commercial appeal.
 It covers all the bases, it's energetic, sincere and sensitive.
 I hope you like it as much as I have enjoyed helping with its creation.

 As well Curtis sits on the executive board of Hitman Records as the vice president of A&R. Hitman is an independent record label whose roster of artists span throughout the US.
 Along with the company's CEO C. Michael Brae he was featured in the magazine Black Enterprise.
 This came in a 2005 article entitled "Topping The Charts" which entailed the varying means of navigating the music industry.
 As well the piece went on to illustrate techniques used by independent record labels to develop and establish new artistes.

 Maestro as well holds private teaching sessions, workshops, and business classes based upon music and the music industry.
 He has also served as a panelist upon several music business conferences altogether.

 Maestro, his wife Nola, and their five children perform as a family band, "The Curtis Family C-Notes".
 The band competed on America's Got Talent in 2021.

+Maestro and Nola are faculty members at the San Francisco Community Music Center, where they have established a Black Music Studies program.